Installation Step 3: Position the Boundary Wire

 To Twist the Boundary Wire (3A)

-Twisting the Boundary Wire cancels the signal and allows your dog to cross over that area without receiving a correction.
+Twisting the Boundary Wire cancels the signal and allows your dog to cross over that area without receiving a stimulation.
 To ensure the signal is cancelled, it is recommended that you cut and splice the Boundary Wire between each twisted section.
 The signal cannot be cancelled by running the wire through plastic or metal piping.
 Splicing shielded cable to the Boundary Wire will also not cancel the signal.
 Refer to figure on the right for the correct method for twisting the wire.
 You can twist your own wire by cutting two equal lengths of Boundary Wire supplied and twisting them together.
 Anchor one end of the wires to something secure and insert the other end in a power drill.
 Pull the wire taut.
 The drill enables you to twist the wire quickly.
-Twist the Boundary Wire 10 to 12 times per foot to cancel the signal.
+Twist the Boundary Wire 10 to 12 times 0.3 metres to cancel the signal.
 Once you have completed your boundary layout, insert the twisted wire into the transmitter.
 Twisted wire can be used to keep the pet out of a flowerbed, pool, etc. For the system to work properly, customers should not use more twisted wire than untwisted wire in their layout.

 To Splice or Repair the Boundary Wire (3B)